Taggin' MP3 v1.4.5 Help

 descriptor fields.

-- On rename, save ID3:
+- On rename, save edited ID3:

 - If this option is checked, the ID3 tag for each MP3 that is being renamed will be